 Protecting Personal Information

 We are committed to maintaining the security of personal information.
-Although it is not possible to guarantee that security measures employed will be fully sufficient to protect personal information, we use appropriate administrative, technical, and physical security measures intended to protect against loss, misuse, improper access, disclosure, alteration, or destruction of personal information, and we review our data security arrangements regularly.
-These measures include, but are not limited to, encryption of sensitive information both in-transit and at-rest, the obfuscation of sensitive information such as passwords, and the tokenization of credit card numbers.
-Additionally, sensitive information is protected at-rest by maintaining this information in a secure environment protected by firewalls and intrusion detection/prevention systems and restricting access to this information to those specific CFF personnel who have a need to know.
-If we share personal information with third parties to provide services to us, we contractually require them to employ appropriate security measures to protect it.
+Although it is not possible to guarantee that security measures employed will be sufficient to protect personal information, we use administrative, technical, and physical security measures intended to protect against loss, misuse, improper access, disclosure, alteration, or destruction of personal information, and we review our data security arrangements regularly.
+These measures include, but are not limited to, encryption of sensitive information both in-transit and at-rest, and the tokenization of credit card numbers.
+Additionally, sensitive information is protected at-rest by firewalls and intrusion detection/prevention systems and restricting access to this information appropriate personnel.
+If we share personal information with third parties to provide services to us, we take steps to require them to employ appropriate security measures to protect it.

 If you register with the CF Foundation for any services that require a username and password, we encourage you to take strong precautions to protect those credentials.
 While we strive to protect your personal information, we cannot ensure or warrant the security of any information you transmit to us or receive from us.
 This is especially true for information you transmit to us via email.

 You may have certain rights relating to your personal information, in accordance with local laws.
 Depending on the applicable laws, these rights may include:

 - The right to access your personal information held by the CF Foundation in a format that you can easily access, keep, and transfer to another organization, if you wish to do so.

 - The right to correct incomplete, out-of-date, or inaccurate personal information.